HakimHazlif/alx_html_css/css_basic/README.md

 Here '1.
-Positioning task' from Alx platform that called Savana
+Positioning task' and '2.
+Responsive web design' from Alx platform that called Savana